percona/pmm-doc/docs/setting-up/client/postgresql.md

 ![!](../../_images/PMM_Add_Instance_PostgreSQL_TLS.png)

 !!! hint alert alert-success "Note"
-    For TLS connection to work SSL needs to configured in your PostgreSQL instance, make sure SSL is enabled in `postgresql.conf` and that hosts are allowed to connect in client authentication configuration file `pg_hba.conf`.
-For more information on this check the official PostgreSQL documentation on [Secure TCP/IP Connections with SSL].
+    For TLS connection to work SSL needs to configured in your PostgreSQL instance.
+Make sure SSL is enabled in the server configuration file `postgresql.conf`, and that hosts are allowed to connect in the client authentication configuration file `pg_hba.conf`.
+(See PostgreSQL documentation on [Secure TCP/IP Connections with SSL].)

 ### On the command line